dcajasn/Riskfolio-Lib/docs/source/index.rst

 Citing
 ======

-If you use Riskfolio-Lib for published work, please use the following BibTeX entrie:
+If you use Riskfolio-Lib for published work, please use the following BibTeX entry:

 ::